cjburkey01/BulletLang/README.md

 ## Packaging to Jar from Source

-In the cloned repository directory, run `mvn clean compile inject:inject package` to include all the necessary libraries in the executable output Jar file.
+In the cloned repository directory, run `mvn clean package` to include all the necessary libraries in the executable output Jar file.

-* `clean` - cleans up any previous builds (it can be ommitted if this is the first execution of the `mvn` command in this diretory).
-* `compile` - compiles the Antlr source files into Java and the java source files into their `.class` equivalents.
-* `inject:inject` - injects the project information into the already-compiled Java files.
-* `package` - Builds the class files and dependencies into a single executable Jar file.

 ## Packaging to EXE from Source